relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 &nbsp;

 The 200-901 DevNet Associate DEVASC exam is not a Python test per se.
 You will not be asked to answer esoteric questions about techniques and syntax that only a Python wizard would know.
-The exam ensures that you are competent enough with PYthon to know how to interact with Cisco hardware through APIs and to use Cisco software development kits and frameworks such as pyATS and Genie.
+The exam ensures that you are competent enough with Python to know how to interact with Cisco hardware through APIs and to use Cisco software development kits and frameworks such as pyATS and Genie.
 It is a very good idea to continue learning Python and spend some time in either online courses or self-study via books focused on the Python language itself; you should also spend lots of time working through examples on DevNet at [developer.cisco.com](https://developer.cisco.com).
 This chapter and the several that follow provide a crash course in functional Python to get you going with the basics you need for success on the exam.

 &nbsp;